Skip to main content

 Our range of pInstruments is popular with lots of different musicians.
 From children picking up their first instrument to returning players who are rediscovering their love of music, pInstruments are a natural choice.

-But we also know that there are others who disagree.
+But we also know that others disagree.
 No, really, there are.

 So here’s a no-holds-barred list of everyone who (probably) shouldn’t buy one of our pInstruments.
 If you are one of them, it’s ok: we won’t take it pErsonally.